-Step 7: Provide the parent or guardian the EL parental notification letter and completed ELAP.
+Step 7: Provide the parent or guardian notification of provisional EL identification and completed ELAP (if available).
+Caregiver notification may be written or verbal.

 NOTE: As appropriate Screener data will not be available, student ELAPs may completed as thoroughly as possible given the available information.